pej0918/Robust-AV-Classification/README.md

 ![image](https://github.com/user-attachments/assets/45f46dbf-0446-40fe-a42b-06257a1dc56a)

 At the input stage, **learnable prompt tokens** are concatenated directly with the input features of each modality (audio and visual).
 This mechanism allows the model to embed prior knowledge about modality-specific patterns (e.g., noise or missing data) directly into the input representation.

-- **Why it matters**:
 - The prompts act as auxiliary inputs that encode modality-specific signals, such as noise patterns or missing modality indicators.
-  - Ensures each modality's encoder processes enriched inputs with context about the data's state.
+- - Ensures each modality's encoder processes enriched inputs with context about the data's state.

 ### **2️⃣ Attention-Level Prompt Integration**
 ![image](https://github.com/user-attachments/assets/9b85d6c3-79b6-4c86-9271-53bbc0995710)

 Prompts from the **Input Level** stage are utilized as **Key** and **Value** inputs in the **Cross-Attention** mechanism during the fusion phase.
 This integration enables enhanced interaction between audio and visual modalities by leveraging both learnable tokens and modality-specific embeddings.

-- **Why it matters**:
 - **Enhanced Cross-Modal Information Flow**:
   - Prompts ensure that missing or noisy modality information is supplemented by the complementary modality.
   - This improves the robustness of the model, especially in **Uncertain Missing Modality** scenarios where one or both modalities might be degraded or unavailable.
 - **Robust Feature Alignment**:
   - Prompts facilitate better alignment between modalities by acting as an intermediary that strengthens the representation of shared information.
   - This ensures that even when one modality is compromised, the overall feature alignment remains strong.
+- Utilizes trained prompts through input-level as Key and Value in cross-attention mechanisms for modality interaction.

-- **Key Highlights**:
+  - **Act Is..**:
     - **Query**: The Query originates from one modality's embeddings (e.g., audio embeddings in Audio-to-Visual Cross-Attention or visual embeddings in Visual-to-Audio Cross-Attention).
     - **Key & Value**: Combines the corresponding modality embeddings and learnable prompt tokens.
        - Corresponding modality embeddings (e.g., audio embeddings for Visual-to-Audio attention).
        - Learnable prompt tokens from the **Input Level Integration**.
-  - **Enhanced Fusion**:
-     - Prompts act as contextual signals that bridge modality-specific representations, ensuring efficient cross-modal feature exchange.

 ### **3️⃣ Fusion Module**
 ![image](https://github.com/user-attachments/assets/b0ef7f20-3609-4b5b-b155-3d8c06de015d)

 The Fusion Module introduces **Cross-Attention** layers to effectively balance contributions from both modalities.
 This module resolves the natural imbalance caused by varying sequence lengths and noise levels in audio and visual data.

-- **Why it matters**:
 - Aligns features from different modalities, ensuring mutual reinforcement and minimizing bias toward any single modality.
 - Handles discrepancies in sequence lengths (e.g., longer audio sequences vs. shorter visual sequences) through flexible attention mechanisms.

 - **Structure**:
   - Two separate **Cross-Attention layers**:
     - **Visual-to-Audio**: Visual embeddings are used as queries to retrieve relevant information from audio embeddings and their associated prompts.
     - **Audio-to-Visual**: Audio embeddings serve as queries to access complementary visual features and their prompts.

 ---